ArshadChowdhury/ArshadChowdhury/README.md

 ## Some Info About Me
 - 👯 I'm looking to collaborate on Good Web Apps & Sites
-- 🔭 I’m currently building up my Problem Solving Skills & Portfolio.
+- 🔭 I’m currently building up my Problem Solving Skills & working as a frontend dev at Repliq
-- 🌱 I’m also learning C++
+- 🌱 I’m also learning C & C++
 - 💬 You can ask me about Web Design & Development.
-- 💰 Open to all kinds of work from home.
+- 💰 Open to all kinds of part time work from home.
 - 📫 Mail me to contact : arshadchowdhury46@gmail.com

 ## Skills & Experience
 - HTML/CSS/SCSS/Tailwind
 - JavaScript
-- C++ (learning now)
-- Python
+- React.JS
 - jQuery
-- React.JS
 - Node.JS
+- C & C++ (learning now)
 - MongoDB
 - PostgreSQL
+- Python

 ### I have almost 2 years of development experience & am excited to parlay that into a Junior Developer position in a company
 [![ArshadChowdhury's GitHub stats](https://github-readme-stats.vercel.app/api?username=arshadchowdhury)](https://github.com/arshadchowdhury/github-readme-stats)